arthurPrvst/credit-card-saving-stripe/README.md

 This module is here to complete the Stripe documentation and is providing you:
 - card information saving
 - delayed / scheduled payment
-- notification by mail when delayed payment failed (3DS aauthentication ask another time, no caash available...)
+- notification by mail when delayed payment failed (3DS authentication asked another time, no cash available in the user's account...)

 You can use this module to learn how to implement the system in your app, or just to copy past it in your project to get something working directly. ¯&#92;&#95;(ツ)&#95;/¯